lucidsoftware/rules_play_routes/README.md

 For more information about the Play Framework, see [the Play documentation](https://www.playframework.com/documentation/latest).

 ## Installation
-Create a file called at the top of your repository named `WORKSPACE` and add the following snippet to it.
+Create a file at the top of your repository named `WORKSPACE` and add the following snippet to it.

 ```python
 # update version as needed